oVirt/ovirt-site/source/feature/remove-dc-entity-network.html.md

 ##### Host qos

 *   Should be moved to the system tab (configure window).
+*   Copy to cluster button should be added.

 ##### VM qos

 *   Should be moved to the system tab (configure window).
+*   Copy to cluster butoon should be added.

 ##### Cluster->Logical network sub tab